Tropical Storm Vamco (2015)

-Tropical Storm Vamco was a weak tropical cyclone which affected Indochina in mid-September 2015.
+Tropical Storm Vamco (transliterated from Vietnamese Vàm Cỏ), was a weak tropical cyclone which affected Indochina in mid-September 2015.
 Formed from a tropical disturbance on September 13, the system developed into a tropical storm and reached its peak intensity on September 14.
 Vamco made landfall in Vietnam and affected Laos, Thailand and Cambodia.
 The storm caused flooding in these countries and damages amounted to US$14.1 million.
 Fifteen people died in the floods.